Jama-analyst/Business-Insight-360/README.md

  - Hopes and Fears
  - Risks
  - Timeline
- - [ ] Template used is Kick-off a project Create alignment and build relationships for new project.
+ - [ ] Template used is Kick-off a Project Create alignment and build relationships for new project.

 **Project Charter was prepared by Tony**
 - [ ] Tony presenting the Project Charter
-- [ ]
+[Business Insight 360](https://github.com/Jama-analyst/Business-Insight-360/blob/main/Business%20Insights%20360_2024-08-08_04-50-41.pdf)

-- I have filled data based on the information I have received e.g Project Name etc, [Business Insight 360](https://github.com/Jama-analyst/Business-Insight-360/blob/main/Business%20Insights%20360_2024-08-08_04-50-41.pdf)
+- I have filled data based on the information I have received e.g Project Name etc, but I still need your help to fill in the rest of the information.

+  **Objective:**
+  - [ ] Tony befriefing under Objectives
+  - The objective is have analytics in all markets e.g in India, USA, Canada and Asia.
+In short this should be applied to all their markets.
+We have pocket analytics in different markets e.g in USA amd India, we have quite a matured analytic, but if you think about South America and Europe we don't have much analytic there.
+So we want an Enterprise were business intelligent happening and data driven decision making.
+  -
+**Timeline:**
+- [ ] Tony
+- I have received information that we have a timing of 8 weeks, starting from now.
+In week 4 we'll provide you the Dashboard for UAT.
+I will try to provide you with the Minimum Vible Product which we called

 - **Project objective:**

     **1.** Create Profit and Loss (P&L) reports by _[Business Insight 360](https://github.com/Jama-analyst/Business-Insight-360/blob/main/Business%20Insights%20360_2024-08-08_04-50-41.pdf)